curry-packages/cpm-query/README.md

 `cpm-query` can also be used to generate analysis information with `curry-info` in order to fill the data repository of CurryInfo.
+This is only relevant if you want to maintain a local version of CurryInfo.

 For instance, the generation of analysis information for all modules in package `base` in version `3.3.0` can be done by